This is the first of three blog posts exploring the very limits of what librarians can learn from popular culture.

 In the ‘Dirty Library Trilogy’, I’m going to try and push the boundaries and see what libraries can learn at the far reaches of pop culture…from the battling broads of the rollerderby rink to the barrooms of the world.

 So…could we drink our way to better librarianship?

-Sitting out on the balcony there, I experienced a rare moment of peace in my globetrotting life– sucking down a Speight’s Ale, seeing snow fall on the far side of the bay, taking a moment to reflect peaceably upon the world.
+Sitting out on the balcony there, I experienced a moment of peace– sucking down a Speight’s Ale, seeing snow fall on the far side of the bay, taking a moment to reflect peaceably upon the world.

 Wunderbar is as eccentric as the community it serves; alongside portrait paintings of Robert Redford and John Travolta, the décor encompasses disco balls, vintage newspaper ads, and German road signs.
 There are nerd costume nights and occasional ‘cross-dressing Sundays’ – fun manifestations of the same impulse which sees public libraries run Comic Book Months or cosplay competitions.

 There’s a disarming sense that anything is permissible here.
 It’s liberating, but this isn’t – clearly! – a bland, one-size-fits-all space.
 The bar reflects the personal tastes of the staff, and uses its comfort with its own identity to make it hospitable to all.
 It’s hard to walk into the Wunderbar and have a chip on your shoulder when the disco balls are spinning and a local band are playing requests from the Clash to Johnny Cash in a corner booth.

 The challenge for many bars is to both entice a broad clientele and carve out a distinctive identity in a competitive market.
 It’s rather like the pressures faced by public libraries in an age of Google, Amazon, and shrinking public budgets: trying to serve all elements of the community and demonstrate to funders that the librarian has not been superseded by the search engine.